Alexander Hamilton High School (Milwaukee)

-Alexander Hamilton High School (also known as Milwaukee Hamilton) is a public high school located at 6215 West Warnimont Avenue in Milwaukee, Wisconsin, on Milwaukee's far southwest side.
+Alexander Hamilton High School (also known as Milwaukee Hamilton) is a public high school in Milwaukee, Wisconsin, on the city's far southwest side.
 Named after the first Secretary of the Treasury, Alexander Hamilton, the building was opened in February 1966, with about 450 second-semester sophomores from Pulaski High School.
 During the 2012–2013 school year enrollment was about 1700.